WGSExtract/WGSExtract-Dev/README.md

 # WGS Extract Development
+>Note: This repository is woefully out of date.
+Use the release packages as they contain a complete copy of all build and release files needed to create a new release.
+See the latest-release JSON file for the URLs to the 6 packages.

 This is the main **WGS Extract** Developers repository and support area for coders and others with a deeper understanding of the tool.
 Beside the actual code repository that can be git cloned to your development desktop, there are additional documentation and build areas.
 See the **WGS Extract** [Developers' Wiki](https://github.com/WGSExtract/WGSExtract-Dev/wiki/) for more information.